Updated:

 We could go on… but let’s focus on the solution: building stakeholder relationships that engender trust, evaluating projects rigorously, and putting in place benefits tracking that enables improvement over time. - Everyone is really busy: Any new process is likely to be greeted with a degree of resistance based on this being another job to be done.
 To acknowledge this, consider two tactics.
 Firstly, find the “WIIFM” – “What’s in it for me” that comes from better planning for different stakeholders.
 Mandating tasks does little to win hearts and minds.
 Secondly, make new planning steps ‘net effort neutral’ by cutting something else, such as a redundant reporting commitment.
 It’s a practical help and shows empathy for the mental strain of a crammed diary.

-A purpose driven PMO will need to make a call on which of these factors are the most critical challenges, and identify solutions.
+A purpose driven PMO will need to make a call on which of these factors are the most critical challenges and identify solutions.
 In doing so, beware of your own uniqueness bias – there are solutions and experts out there who will save you “re-inventing the wheel” (I did say we like an idiom…)

 Eight solutions to support stakeholder alignment